Meta description content promotes a page to search engine visitors the way advertising promotes an entire Web site. Essentially, it is a sales pitch.

 - Use the most important keyword in both the title and in the description.

-The effectiveness of the meta description content is secondary to the title, but well-written content will lead to more clicks, which will boost the ranking of the document in search engine result pages.
+The effectiveness of the meta description content is secondary to the title for the simple reason that the title appears in larger type in search engine results.